-One of my favorite tools to recommend to my clients after we finish their branding projects is Canva.
+One of our favorite tools to recommend to clients after we finish their branding projects is Canva.
 Canva makes it simple to create on-brand collateral for print and web.
 Canva is free but upgrading to Canva for Work allows you to store your brand identity elements such as fonts, colors, and logos.
 You also can create templates to use over-and-over again without much fuss.